mashingan/notes-asmtutor/readme.md

 ## Lesson Architecture

-This lessons are using the 32-bit arch but with decent Linux it would be run no problem.
+This lessons are using the 32-bit arch but with decent 64-bit Linux installation should run no problem.

 ## Lessons' content